 \section{Abstract}

-Policy gradient algorithms are among the best candidates for the much anticipated application of reinforcement learning to real-world control tasks, such as the ones arising in robotics.
-However, the trial-and-error nature of these methods introduces safety issues whenever the learning phase itself must be performed on a physical system.
-In this paper, we address a specific safety formulation, where danger is encoded in the reward signal and the learning agent is constrained to never worsen its performance.
+{Policy Gradient (PG) algorithms are among the best candidates for the much-anticipated applications of reinforcement learning to real-world control tasks, such as robotics.
+However, the trial-and-error nature of these methods poses safety issues whenever the learning process itself must be performed on a physical system or involves any form of human-computer interaction.
+In this paper, we address a specific safety formulation, where both goals and dangers are encoded in a scalar reward signal and the learning agent is constrained to never worsen its performance, measured as the expected sum of rewards.
 By studying actor-only policy gradient from a stochastic optimization perspective, we establish improvement guarantees for a wide class of parametric policies, generalizing existing results on Gaussian policies.
-This, together with novel upper bounds on the variance of policy gradient estimators, allows to identify those meta-parameter schedules that guarantee monotonic improvement with high probability.
-The two key meta-parameters are the step size of the parameter updates and the batch size of the gradient estimators.
-By a joint, adaptive selection of these meta-parameters, we obtain a safe policy gradient algorithm.
+This, together with novel upper bounds on the variance of policy gradient estimators, allows us to identify meta-parameter schedules that guarantee monotonic improvement with high probability.
+The two key meta-parameters are the step size of the parameter updates and the batch size of the gradient estimates.
+Through a joint, adaptive selection of these meta-parameters, we obtain a policy gradient algorithm with monotonic improvement guarantees.}